Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Further Analysis

-In the main paper (see~\Sref{sec:analysis} and~\Fref{fig:layer_abl}), we describe our method for selecting $L_{\text{fork}}$.
-Assuming a deployment scenario with limited labeled data, we use 200 samples per task—A$\rightarrow$V, V$\rightarrow$A, and AV matching—to determine the optimal $L_{\text{fork}}$.
-To examine whether this trend holds with more data, we repeat the analysis using 500 and 1000 samples per task (see~\Fref{fig:app_b} and~\Fref{fig:app_c}).
-We observe consistent trends across different sample sizes, demonstrating that $L_{\text{fork}}$ can be reliably determined even with a small number of samples.
+In the main paper (see~\Sref{sec:analysis} and~\Fref{fig:layer_abl}), we analyze task performance across $L_{\text{fork}}$ using 200 samples from the AVHBench dataset.
+To examine whether this trend holds with more data, we repeat the analysis with 500 and 1,000 samples per task (see~\Fref{fig:app_b} and~\Fref{fig:app_c}).
+We observe consistent trends across all sample sizes, demonstrating that $L_{\text{fork}}$ can be reliably validated even with a small number of samples.